Bryce-Stabenow/blog/src/content/blogs/php-stan-carbon-rule.md

 <br />

-This will ouput the names of a lot of nodes and their types.
-Essentially, these static analysis tools focus not on the content of your code, but the structure, called an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
-If you've ever written a compiler or transplier before, you'll recognize this concept.
-I find these small examples the easiest to understand by checking each part and trying to tie it to your code.
-Since ours should be the first line or two of our test file, we will eventually see the node of our AST that we want to use, a `PhpParser\Node\Stmt\UseUse::class`.
+This will output the names of the file's nodes and their types.
+Essentially, these static analysis tools focus on the structure of your code, using what's called an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
+If you've written a compiler or transplier before, you'll recognize this concept.
+Ours should be the first line or two of our test file output, and we'll quickly see the node of our AST we want to use, a `PhpParser\Node\Stmt\UseUse::class`.
 Let's add that to our rule:
 ```php
 public function getNodeType(): string{
     return \PhpParser\Node\Stmt\UseUse::class;
 }
 ```
-Depending on what we need to see here, we might have to dig deeper into the node structure to find what we are looking for.
-In our case, we want to get the name of this node, and the select each part of the name of our import.
-In the next function, let's dump that:
+Depending on what we need to check, we might have to dig deeper into the node structure to find what we are looking for.
+For something like checking the return types of functions, it would be more complicated.
+In our case, we just want to get the name of this node and then look at each section of the name.
+Let's dump that and take a look:
 ```php
 public function processNode(Node\Expr|Node $node, Scope $scope): array{
     var_dump($node->name->parts); // ['Carbon', 'Carbon']